-Cappuccinos have strong espresso, creamy milk, and plenty of tasty froth.
-But sometimes you want a little extra flavor.
+Cappuccinos include strong espresso, creamy milk, and plenty of tasty froth.
+But sometimes you want just a little bit of extra flavor.
 If you’re in the mood for a cappuccino and chocolate, what should you do?

 We’ll show you how to quickly turn a cappuccino into a mocha cappuccino.
 It’s fast, easy, and irresistibly delicious!
 All you need are a few simple ingredients — and a love of chocolate.

 - Espresso or coffee maker

 - 2 espresso shots or ½ cup strong coffee

 - ½ cup milk

 - 1 tablespoon chocolate syrup to taste

 - Pull two shots of espresso or make ½ cup of strong coffee.